botanix-labs/Macbeth/book/installation/docker.md

 -   **Dependencies**: This service depends on the `bitcoin-core` service to ensure it starts only after Bitcoin Core is running.
 -   **Restart Policy**: The service is configured to restart on failure.
 The rpc node will exit if bitcoin core is not fully sync'd

+**Note** To re-sync your node please remove both the database and the static file directory.

 #### 3. `alloy`

 This service runs Grafana Alloy, a lightweight, scalable time-series database, only used for monitoring purposes.